Weighted Model Counting in FO2 with Cardinality Constraints and Counting Quantifiers: A Closed Form Formula: FOMC for Universal Formulas

 \end{theorem}

 We provide the proof for Theorem \ref{thm:mc-pure-univ-formulas} along with some additional Lemmas in the appendix.
 Intuitively, $k_i$ represents the number of constants $c$ of 1-type $i$.
 Hence, for a given $\bk$, we have $\binom{n}{\bk}$ possible interpretations.
-Furthermore, given a pair of constants $c$ and $d$ such that $c$ is of 1-type $i$ and $d$ is of 1-type $j$, the number of truth assignments to binary predicates containing both $c$ and $d$ is given by $n_{ij}$ independently of all other constants.
+Furthermore, given a pair of constants $c$ and $d$ such that $c$ is of 1-type $i$ and $d$ is of 1-type $j$, the number of extensions to the binary predicates containing both $c$ and $d$ such that the extensions are models of $\forall xy.\Phi(x, y)$, is given by $n_{ij}$ independently of all other constants.
 Finally, the exponent $\bk(i,j)$ accounts for all possible pair-wise choices of constants given a $\bk$ vector.

 Notice that the method in \cite{Symmetric_Weighted} requires additional $n+1$ calls to a counting oracle for dealing with equality.
 Lifted interpretations on the other hand allow us to fix the truth values of the equality atoms, by assuming (w.l.o.g.) that different variables are assigned to distinct objects in $\forall \bx.\Phi(X)$.
 The equality atoms then contribute to the model count only through $n_{ij}$, hence, allowing us to deal with equality in constant time w.r.t domain cardinality.